Contents

 Futurists, technology investors, and entrepreneurs all work together to understand better what the future will look like.
 Many new technologies are coming to market for the first time on a massive scale leading to quick rapid change for businesses and consumers.

 Ultra-wideband (UWB) is one of those technologies poised to change how the world works fundamentally—and do so quickly!
-UWB is a technology that’s been around for several years now.
-(1) In 2019 Apple released the world’s first mobile phone with a U1 chip; the ‘U’ in U1 stands for “ultra-wideband.”
+UWB is a technology that has been evolving for several years.
+The IEEE 802.15.4z standard defines the physical layer specifications that govern modern UWB deployments.
+In 2019 Apple released the world’s first mobile phone with a U1 chip; the ‘U’ in U1 stands for “ultra-wideband.”
 Samsung and Huawei later began offering smartphones with UWB technology.

 Beyond mobile phones, UWB enables the internet of things (IoT), a network of physical objects with sensors, software, and other technologies for connecting with and exchanging data over the internet.
 UWB is the technology bringing machine learning, software, real-time analytics, and embedded systems together for the IoT industry by adding enhanced connectivity.